DolceLemus/3.-cssPositioning101porNoahStokes/A/README.md

 # instrucciones

-In example A, you can see three elements stacked like a simple tower.
-Fascinating, isn’t it?
-This is block building 101.
-Congratulations!

-You can use the static value for simple, single-column layouts where each element must sit on top of the next one.
-If you want to start shifting those elements around using offset properties such as top, right, bottom, and left, you’re out of luck.
-These properties are unavailable to a static element.
-In fact, a static element can’t even create a new coordinate system for child elements.
-Wait.
-What?
-You lost me at coordinate system.
-Roger that, Roger.
-Let’s explain using the relative value.

-Relatively positioned elements behave just like statically positioned elements; they play well with others, stack nicely, and don’t cause a ruckus.
-Hard to believe, right?
-Take a look at our previous example.
-This time, we’ve applied the relative value:
+_basado en el documento alist_

+The static and relative position properties behave like your childhood blocks—they stack as you would expect.
+Note that static is the default position value of an element, should you fail to apply any other value.
+If you have three statically positioned elements in your code, they will stack one on top of the next, as you might expect.
+Let’s take a look at an example with three elements, all with a position value of static:

 #box_1 {
-	position: relative;
+	position: static;
 	width: 200px;
 	height: 200px;
 	background: #ee3e64;
 }

 #box_2 {
-	position: relative;
+	position: static;
 	width: 200px;
 	height: 200px;
 	background: #44accf;
 }

 #box_3 {
-	position: relative;
+	position: static;
 	width: 200px;
 	height: 200px;
 	background: #b7d84b;
 }
+In example A, you can see three elements stacked like a simple tower.
+Fascinating, isn’t it?
+This is block building 101.
+Congratulations!